 In an intellectual environment as fertile as W&M, a good research idea can come from anywhere: professor, graduate student, undergrad or member of the community.
 The result is an intellectual partnership where each member of the team brings something important to the table, whether it’s the youthful idealism of the undergrad or the sharp analytical eye of the professor.

-Let's take a look at some of the incredible student-faculty collaborations from 2007-2008:
+Let's take a look at some of the incredible student-faculty collaborations: